 Even though there are fewer language barriers with nearshore outsourcing than international outsourcing, they still exist.

-If businesses aren’t careful, they might end up hiring someone who isn’t completely fluent in the required language, which can lead to communication and collaboration issues further down the line.
+If businesses aren’t careful, they might hire someone who isn’t completely fluent in the required language, leading to communication and collaboration issues further down the line.

 3. Cultural Differences

 Another challenge associated with nearshore outsourcing is cultural differences.
-Even though businesses are only outsourcing to a neighboring country, there can still be significant cultural differences that need to be taken into account.
+Even though businesses are only outsourcing to a neighboring country, there can still be significant cultural differences that need to be considered.

-For example, what might be considered normal business hours in one country might not be the same in another.
+For example, what might be considered regular business hours in one country might be different in another.
 This can make it difficult to coordinate work and expectations.

 4. Different Legal Systems

-A potential issue is that different countries often have different legal systems.
+A potential issue is that different countries often have other legal systems.
 This can make it tricky to navigate any legal issues that might arise from the outsourcing arrangement.

-If you choose to hire locally, you will have a much greater knowledge of the legal systems and how legal proceedings work than if you hired employees based in a different country.
+If you choose to hire locally, you will have a much more excellent knowledge of the legal systems and how legal proceedings work than if you hired employees based in a different country.